GNiklas/MOSSEPy/README.md

 # MOSSEPy

-Implementation of the Minimum Output Sum of Squared Error (MOSSE) tracker after Bolme et al. (2010).
+Implementation of the Minimum Output Sum of Squared Error (MOSSE) tracker after Bolme et al. (2010), using Python.

 ## Goals